IBM/lmctl/docs/command-reference/index.md

 lmctl create descriptor --help
 ```

-We recommend referring to these first.
+We recommend referring to these when learning the commands.
 If you find they are unclear or not helpful, please raise a Github issue with your feedback so we can improve them :speech_balloon:

 As a result, we are no longer adding command reference documents to this section.

+# Project command reference

 Below are a list of command references written previously, which will maintained for the forseeable.

-## Project command reference

 ## pkg